Avihe murder still a mystery - Informanté

 Marthina Mutanga

-NEARLY one year and a half after the horrific murder of nine-year-old Cheryl ‘Avihe’ Ujaha, the police remains clueless and without tangible leads on who could have committed the brutal act that left the nation in shock.
+NEARLY one and a half year after the horrific murder of nine-year-old Cheryl ‘Avihe’ Ujaha, the police remain without tangible leads on who could have committed the brutal act that left the nation in shock.

 The police are still appealing to members of the public who might have information which may lead to the arrest of the suspect or suspects, to come forwards.